-These are 12 of our favourite Mozambique secrets:
+Here are 12 of our favourite things about Mozambique holidays:

 Yoga retreats are one of the best-kept secrets in Mozambique.
 Yogi travellers find themselves drawn to Mozambique because of its peaceful rhythms and soothing vibrations, and it is in the tranquil tropical bliss of Tofo that they find the perfect backdrop for balancing their chakras and healing their mind, body, and spirit.